jshun/ppopp20-ae/README.md

 List of claims from the paper not supported by the artifact
 --------

-* The raw running times obtained by the reviewer may differ from the numbers reported in the paper due to the use of a different machine and/or compiler.
+* The raw running times obtained by the user may differ from the numbers reported in the paper due to the use of a different machine and/or compiler.